CCI-MOC/hil/docs/testing.md

     * `unit` - for basic unit tests.
 These are safe to run without a full HaaS enviornment (i.e. you don't need libvirt etc).
-    * `deployment` - for tests that need to run against an actual setup.
+    * `deployment` - for tests that need to run against an actual setup, with libvirtd and at least one real switch.
-      Right now these aren't really generalized well enough to run outside of the development environment we have set up at the MOC.
-      Patches welcome!

 Developers should run at least the unit tests before making a commit.
 Ideally, the deployment tests should also be run, though we're less